 Faculty: E. de Oliveira, M. Phelps, L. Seifert

-The department offers a major , a minor , a Chemical Dependency Counseling Assistant (Phase I) minor (certificate) , and a liberal arts concentration in psychology.
+The department offers the following undergraduate programs: a psychology major , an applied psychology major , a psychology minor , a chemical dependency counseling assistant (Phase I) minor (certificate) , and a liberal arts concentration in psychology.
 Students who are fascinated by human thought, emotion, and behavior are encouraged to take some of our courses and to sit down with us to discuss how the study of psychology may fit into their educational and vocational plans.

 Psychology Program Goals